rafapereirabr/thesis/README.md

 # Distributive Justice and Transportation Equity: Inequality in accessibility in Rio de Janeiro

 This repository contains code related to my PhD thesis "Distributive Justice and Transportation Equity: Inequality in accessibility in Rio de Janeiro", presented for the degree of Doctor of Philosophy at the University of Oxford in 2018.
 This repository contains the `R` scripts used in the data processing, visualization and analysis presented in the thesis.
-The preprint of the submitted thesis will be made available for download [here](https://thesiscommons.org/2sn9j).
+The preprint of the submitted thesis is available for download [here](https://thesiscommons.org/d2qvm).

 ![alt text](https://github.com/rafapereirabr/thesis/blob/master/imgs/map1_infra%20legend_compos_north.png)